openstack-charmers/openstack-bundles/development/openstack-base-focal-yoga/README.md

 The below resources are recommended for further reading:

+* [What is OpenStack?]: for an overview of the OpenStack project
 * [OpenStack Administrator Guides][openstack-admin-guides]: for upstream
   OpenStack administrative help
 * [OpenStack Charms Deployment Guide][cdg]: for charm usage information